 Turner & Townsend (Co-Chair of Constructing Excellence)

 David is passionate about industry performance improvement and has led research into effective commercial performance and assurance on major projects and programmes.
-Throughout his time with Turner & Townsend, David has actively contributed to industry improvement initiatives, including being part of the team who authored the Constructing Excellence report, Never Waste a Good Crisis, he has sat on UK Government task groups forming a 2050 strategy, chaired the industry collaboration group Generation for Change and has sat on the RICS Infrastructure Forum.
-He also played a major role developing IPA’s Infrastructure Routemap, being part of the team who authored the procurement module.
+Throughout his time with Turner & Townsend, David has actively contributed to industry improvement initiatives, including helping author the UK industry report, Never Waste a Good Crisis.
+David has sat on UK Government task groups forming a 2050 carbon strategy, chaired the industry collaboration group, Generation for Change and is now Co-Chair of the industry improvement movement, Constructing Excellence.

 Turner & Townsend (Chairman of Constructing Excellence International)